PuppyLover101/LoL-Account-Checker-PuppyLover101/README.md

 ## What's the difference between this LoL Acc Checker and other ones?

-Well, this LoL Acc Checker is based from the [original account checker (madk)](https://github.com/madk/LoLAccountChecker), but is modified (In a good way Kappa) I've made it more detailed (check below), it has faster performance, and has no bugs!
+This checker is  more detailed (check below), it has faster performance, and has no bugs!
 If you do find a bug, be sure to notify me and I'll fix it ASAP!

 *This account checker will also be updated by me every League Patch, and it will also get updates for new champions, skins, regions, runes, etc.*